Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 Quintin Willekens

-Countries around the world have strict passport validity rules, often called the 6-month rule or the 3-month rule.
-These rules are the standards that immigration officials and airlines use to determine whether your passport is valid for entry into another country.
+Countries require foreign travelers to have a valid passport, often called the 6-month rule or the 3-month rule.
+These rules are the standards immigration officials and airlines use to decide if your passport is valid and you won’t be denied entry abroad.

 Here we will guide you through everything you need to know about passport validity rules as an international traveler.